 At the time of writing, there aren’t many DAB radios on the market that let you record from the radio onto a USB stick, but we have found one good option, the Roberts Blutune 200.

 Roberts Blutune 200

 The Blutune 200 is a top-quality radio with a high price to match.
 It lets you not only record onto a USB drive but also use the USB socket for charging a smartphone or other device.
 The USB drive can play audio files in MP3 or WMA format.

 In addition to USB playback and recording, the Blutune 200 Sound System is packed with features including an FM/DAB/DAB+ radio, Bluetooth, an SD card reader and an alarm clock that allows you to wake up to an audio file from a USB drive.

 Read our full review of the Blutune 200 here.

 These radios offer internet radio as well as a USB port.
 Internet radio gives you a huge choice of stations to listen to—over 20,000 from all over the world including the UK.

 Roberts Radio Stream 94i

 The Roberts Stream 94i is an FM/DAB/DAB+/internet radio that lets you play MP3 files from a USB stick.
 The Stream 94i is one of the most popular and highly rated internet radios in the UK, so it’s a good choice if you’ve never bought an internet radio before.

-This radio has a USB port on the back that you can use to either charge a device or play MP3s.
-This radio also has Bluetooth and an aux-in port, so there are lots of ways to connect external audio sources.
+This radio has a USB port on the back that you can use to either charge a device or play MP3s – there’s also an aux-in port for connecting other devices, so there are lots of ways to play music with the LEMEGA M4+.